Our Coffees

 Named after the iconic mountain bike trail in Moab, Utah, Slickrock Espresso is designed to offer a consistently delicious shot of espresso that's a modern take on the classic flavor profile.
 It's also perfect for those who love a good cup of dark roast drip or french press.
 Dark but never burnt, this coffee balances its rich, full body and chocolate goodness with delicate floral aromas.

-Try a Fresh Roasted Bag or check it out in our Taste of Moab variety pack.
+Try a Fresh Roasted Bag or check it out in one of our Variety Packs .

 Curve Cold Coffee Method Recipe: